Apple Desktop Bus: Physical

-Apple Desktop Bus protocol requires only a single pin for data, labeled Apple Desktop Bus.
-The data signal is self-clocking.
-Two of the other pins are used for +5 V power supply and ground.
+ADB protocol requires only a single pin for data, labeled Apple Desktop Bus.
+The data signal is self-clocking by sending a 0 as low for 65 microseconds and high for 35 μs, while sending a 1 uses the opposite timing.
+It is a multi-drop open collector design with pull-ups to 5 V and uses collision detection to avoid device ID conflicts as well as clock stretching on the stop bit to indicate that a device requires a service request.
+Two of the other pins are used for +5 V power and ground.
 The +5 V pin guarantees at least 500 mA, and requires devices to use only 100 mA each.
-ADB also includes the PSW pin which is attached directly to the power supply of the host computer.
-This is included to allow a key on the keyboard to start up the machine without needing the Apple Desktop Bus software to interpret the signal.
+ADB also includes the PSW (Power Switch) pin which is attached directly to the power supply of the host computer.
+This is included to allow a keypress on the keyboard to start the machine without needing the ADB software to interpret the signal.
 In more modern designs, an auxiliary microcontroller is always kept running, so it is economical to use a power-up command over the standard USB channel.

-The decoding transceiver ASIC as well as associated patents were controlled by Apple; this required vendors to work more closely with Apple.
-In the Macintosh SE, the Apple Desktop Bus is implemented in an Apple-branded Microchip PIC16CR54 Microcontroller.
+The decoding transceiver ASIC as well as associated patents were controlled by Apple; this required vendors to work with Apple.
+In the Macintosh SE, the Apple Desktop Bus is implemented in an Apple-branded Microchip PIC16CR54 microcontroller.

 Communication

-The Apple Desktop Bus system is based around the devices having the ability to decode a single number (the address) and being able to hold several small bits of data (their registers).
+The Apple Desktop Bus system is based around the devices having the ability to decode a single number (the address) and being able to hold several small items of data (their registers).
 All traffic on the bus is driven by the host computer, which sends out commands to read or write data: devices are not allowed to use the bus unless the computer first requests it.

 These requests take the form of single-byte strings.
 The upper four bits contain the address, the ID of one of the devices on the chain.
 The four bits allow for up to 16 devices on a single bus.
 The next two bits specify one of four commands, and the final two bits indicate one of four registers.
 The commands are: